-At this studio you can experience a range of art classes, including pottery, painting, bookbinding and stained glass.
-And while there’s plenty of ways to experiment with your artistic side, there’s also kid’s classes, dance and movement classes, and other one-day workshop and date night opportunities.
+Studio 550 offers a range of art classes, including pottery, painting, bookbinding and stained glass.
+And while there’s plenty of ways to experiment with your artistic side, there are also kid’s classes, dance and movement classes, and other one-day workshop and date night opportunities.
 You can even sit down with friends for a nice warm cup of tea before or after class in the studio’s tea room.

 Hunker Down in the Library

 This one may come as a surprise, but if you’re looking for a one-stop shop for things to do on a rainy day, then you might want to visit your local library.
 Not only can you read books and magazines, check out the latest movies and get free internet, but most libraries host free events throughout the month.
 So if it’s raining, call the library to find out what’s scheduled.
 Depending on the day, you may find fun games and readings for your kids, or there may be free adult classes like Zumba, yoga and tai chi.

 Many public libraries take part in museum pass programs where patrons can reserve free or low-cost tickets to local museums and attractions.
-Call or visit your local library to see if it has such a program.
+Call or visit your local library to see if participates in such a program.

-Some libraries like The New York Public Library and The Boston Library are almost like museums.
+Some libraries like the New York Public Library and the Boston Public Library are almost like museums.
 You can visit special exhibits and art collections and take tours of the historical buildings that they are housed in year-round.

 Head to an Indoor Sports Complex

 Whether you’re a kid or an adult, not being able to go outside is arguably the worst part of any rainy day.
 So, if you’re looking for a way to stay active on days when the sun just won’t shine, try heading to an indoor recreational center.
 Facilities throughout the Northeast provide everything from indoor tennis to rock climbing and trampoline bouncing.
 But if you’re looking for a thrilling rainy day activity, choose from rocking climbing, water sliding, indoor surfing and skydiving at Sky Venture in Nashua, N.H.